komodorio/mlops-workshop/README.md

 Using PVCs and configmaps for storage - workshop setup.
 All has to go into same namespace because of using PVCs to share the data.
 Real world would use Git, S3, NFS etc.
 Creating dedicated images would decrease the startup overhead.
+Training on CPU is not recommended to children and pregnant women.

 ```shell
 docker build . -t docker.io/komodorio/mlops-workshop:latest